Course Description: See JD104 John Deere Agri-Air Conditioning for course information.

 Credit Hours: 2.00

-Course Description: Serve as a student editor or ad manager with advanced techniques for successful publication of college newspaper or magazine.
+Course Description: Serve as a student editor or ad manager with advanced techniques for successful publication of the college newspaper or magazine.

 Section Type: Lecture